neptune-ai/neptune-fetcher/docs/old/usage.md

 )
 ```

-To fetch metadata from an individual experiment or run, create and use a [`ReadOnlyRun`][read-only-run] object:
+To fetch metadata from an individual experiment or run, create and use a `ReadOnlyRun` object:

 ```python
 from neptune_fetcher import ReadOnlyRun